 journalctl --list-boots

-# Output as JSON (useful for parsing)
+# Output logs as JSON (great for parsing with jq)

 journalctl -u nginx -o json-pretty

-# Show only last 50 lines
+# Show only the last 50 lines

 journalctl -u nginx -n 50

-# No pager (dump to stdout)
+# Disable the pager (dump directly to stdout)

 journalctl -u nginx --no-pager